-Tucked into the Sarentino Valley in Northern Italy, at 5,321 feet in altitude, is a peaceful mountain retreat, Auener Hof Dining House.
+Tucked into the Sarentino Valley in Northern Italy, at 5,321 feet in altitude, is a peaceful mountain retreat known as Terra — The Magic Place (formerly named Auener Hof Dining House).
 They describe themselves as “discreet luxury with a nature-inspired design.”
-This is exactly how I found Auener Hof to be; guests receive the comfort and warmth of a mountain retreat, while experiencing the simple, personalized pampering that a small property like this is able to offer.
+This is exactly how I found the property to be; guests receive the comfort and warmth of a mountain retreat, while experiencing the simple, personalized pampering that a small property like this is able to offer.

-Auener Hof is owned by brother-and-sister team Heinrich and Gisela Schneider, and the pair do an exquisite job of offering their guests an experience rather than just a stay.
-Both have young children of their own and there is no question that they understand the exact needs of families.
+Terra is owned by brother-and-sister team Heinrich and Gisela Schneider, and the pair do an exquisite job of offering their guests an experience rather than just a stay.
+Both have children of their own and there is no question that they understand the exact needs of families.

 Note that for less adventurous palates and more discerning children, dishes not on the menu can be made to order.
 Also, it is not likely that children will be able to sit for the full 16-course dinner.
 You may request the nine-course meal over the 16-course meal when dining with children.
 Breakfast continues with the terra cuisine theme, though guests can request made-to-order dishes.
 The restaurant is closed on Sundays.

 With south-facing views looking over the Dolomites, the peaceful yet grand scenery will leave you breathless.
 Each room has a contemporary, nature-inspired design, filled with the scent of fresh pine.
 Bathrooms are spacious and each is equipped with a large shower, hair dryer and locally made toiletries.